tommheik/WaveletLowRank/README.md

     - [**LLR**] Local low-rank: traditional patch based method as explained in the article [[1]](#1).
     - [**L+S**] Low-rank + sparse: as explained in [[2]](#2) and [[3]](#3).
     - [**FTVNNR**] Fast Total Variation + global low rank regularization: as explained in [[4]](#4) and [[5]](#5).
+- `simulate_dynamic_data.m` is used to generate the simulated data.
 - [`algorithm`](/algorithm/) contains the different reconstruction algorithms and some standalone codes.
 Standalone codes may be slightly out of date.
 - [`util`](/util/) contains additional utility codes.
 - The FTVNNR algorithm is used as-is, with the exception of minor change on [line 38](https://github.com/uta-smile/FTVNNR_Dynamic_MRI_MEDIA/blob/d6166512a884930d5c15652632c2d6c8519d7303/FTVNNR_utilies/TVLR_opt.m#L38) of `TVLR_opt.m` which needs to be changed to